denimwenda/alx-low_level_programming/0x10-variadic_functions/README.md

-a function that prints anything
+a function that prints numbers, followed by a new line